 Complaints are not subject to disclosure.
 In a citation and fine action, the Board shall provide the public, upon request, with a copy of a final Citation and Fine document.
-Citations are public information for five (5) years from the issue-date of resolution and are then destroyed-purged, unless the citation is part of a formal disciplinary matter within five (5) years immediately following the citation order, and the record of the action expunged as per the Board's Records Retention Schedule.
+Citations are public information for five (5) years from the date of resolution and are then purged, unless the citation is part of a formal disciplinary matter within five (5) years immediately following the citation order at which part the citation may become part of the permanent enforcement record.